jonathanfox5/gogadget/README.md

 ## Video tutorial

-Click on the image below to view a tutorial covering the installation of the tool and the use of its key functions.
+Click on the image below to view a video tutorial covering the installation of the tool and the use of its key functions.
 Alternatively, click [here](https://gogadget.jfox.io/) to read the manual.

 [![Youtube Tutorial](https://img.youtube.com/vi/xV4T6LT-_mc/maxresdefault.jpg)](https://www.youtube.com/watch?v=xV4T6LT-_mc)